-We can’t just fill a few travel-size bottles with soap and shampoo and be set.
-And since we’ll be on the road, we don’t want to lug around giant bottles that we buy after we arrive.
+Now, we can’t just fill a few travel-size bottles with soap and shampoo and be set.
+And since we’re on the road, we don’t want to lug around giant bottles that we buy along the way.
 We also have to consider frequent flights and going through airport security.
 And we care about sustainable and eco-friendly travel.
-Therefore, we’re focusing on solid toiletries and waste-free bars in the travel gear we pack.
+Therefore, we focus on solid toiletries and waste-free bars in the travel gear we pack.

 - Compostable deodorant